Molecular Embedding-Based Algorithm Selection in Protein-Ligand Docking: Results

 The cross-benchmark results in Table~\ref{tab:cross_benchmark_results} indicate that MolAS does not achieve meaningful generalisation across docking distributions.
 Although a few \textit{PoseX SD$\rightarrow$CD} transfers produce small positive gap closures (3.79\% and 4.19\% in the mixed regime, 2.50\% in the relax-only regime), none of these improvements reach statistical significance, and all are numerically marginal.
 Without statistical support, these fluctuations are better interpreted as noise rather than evidence of generalisable behaviour.

-In contrast, the majority of cross-distribution transfers show consistent and large degradations, including around $13\%$ to $48\%$ \emph{VBS-SBS gap widening} for \textit{PoseX CD$\rightarrow$SD}, $7\%$ to $84\%$ for \textit{PoseX-SD$\rightarrow$Astex}, and up to $108\%$ gap widening for \textit{PoseX-CD}$\rightarrow$\textit{Astex}.
-These failures span both the 1~\AA~ and 2~\AA~ thresholds and persist regardless of whether relaxation and non-relaxation data are trained jointly or separately.
-The pattern is systematic that whenever the target benchmark differs materially in docking protocol, pose-generation behaviour, or algorithm hierarchy, MolAS collapses towards the SBS baseline or worse.
-This behaviour aligns with the diagnostics presented in our failure analysis.
-Across poorly transferring regimes, the selector's output distribution contracts sharply onto a single dominant method (e.g. SurfDock (relax) for many cases), diverging from the oracle distributions of the target benchmarks.
+In contrast, the majority of cross-distribution transfers show consistent and large degradations, including around $13\%$ to $48\%$ \emph{VBS--SBS gap widening} for \textit{PoseX CD$\rightarrow$SD}, $7\%$ to $84\%$ for \textit{PoseX-SD$\rightarrow$Astex}, and up to $108\%$ gap widening for \textit{PoseX-CD}$\rightarrow$\textit{Astex}.
+These failures span both the 1~\AA\ and 2~\AA\ thresholds and persist regardless of whether relaxation and non-relaxation data are trained jointly or separately.
+The overall pattern is that when the target benchmark differs materially in curation and protocol, including the distribution of targets/ligands and the evaluation pipeline, transfer degrades towards the SBS baseline or worse.
+Consistently, in poorly transferring regimes, the selector's outputs contract onto a small subset of methods (often a single dominant solver), diverging from the oracle distributions of the target benchmarks.

-Taken together, these observations show that MolAS does not learn an invariant mapping from molecular geometry to optimal docking algorithm.
-Instead, it fits workflow-specific priors tied to the training protocol's pose-generation mechanisms and scoring landscape.
-Once these priors on longer hold (e.g., cross-benchmark scenarios), the learned decision surface becomes misaligned with the true oracle hierarchy, leading to systematic negative transfer.

-The cross-benchmark asymmetry is therefore not incidental but reflects a limitation that algorithm selection in docking learns algorithm performance distribution thus is inherently protocol-dependent, and MolAS inherits this dependency.
+To quantify the protocol dependence underlying these observations, Table~\ref{tab:protocol_pair_stability} reports explicit solver-hierarchy stability diagnostics across benchmark pairs, separately for the mixed, no-post-processing, and relaxation settings.
+Across protocol pairs, rank correlations of the solver ordering induced by mean scores are moderate-to-high ($\rho\in[0.80,0.88]$, $\tau_b\in[0.64,0.73]$), indicating that the global ranking is not arbitrarily permuted.
+However, these global correlations do not imply stability of the upper tail that determines oracle labels for algorithm selection.
+The top-$k$ overlap diagnostics reveal materially weaker agreement among the highest-ranked solvers: the mean top-$k$ overlap $\overline{J}$ ranges from 0.65 to 0.73, and the top-1 overlap $J_1$ is zero for some no-post-processing benchmark pairs, implying that even the identity of the best solver can change across protocols.